 Moss becomes abundant in anaerobic situations where the grass is not growing vigorously; where soil is compacted, or does not drain freely, the grass may have been scalped, the area may be shaded or the nutrient status of the soil may be depleted.

 This situation can be alleviated with aeration, generally undertaken in the spring or autumn when sufficient warmth and moisture are available to enable the grass to repair.
-A typical renovation will involve applying a moss control product, such as Jewel, a herbicide that will also control certain broad-leaved weeds, or a sulphate of iron based product often as a soluble powder, within a fertiliser or as a liquid.
-Ensure that the moss is damp, not wet through, but able to absorb the fluid being applied.
+A typical renovation will involve applying a moss control product containing iron sulphate such as, Ferromex, if weeds are also a problem a weed, feed, and moss control product such as Landscaper Pro Triple Action may be useful.
+Ensure that the moss is damp, not wet through, but able to absorb the active substances from the product being applied.

 For moss control, ensure water volumes are high to ensure good coverage and enable the fluid to move over the leaf surface by capillary action.
-It is advisable to rinse out the sprayer thoroughly as soon as spraying is complete, as the iron will degrade any metal surfaces it comes into contact with.
-Iron does not mix well with many products, and it is advisable to 'jug mix' any products before attempting to apply them.
+It is advisable to rinse out the sprayer thoroughly as soon as spraying is complete when liquid or soluble iron formulations are used as the iron will degrade any metal surfaces it comes into contact with.
+Iron does not mix well with many products, and it is advisable to ‘jug mix’ any products before attempting to apply them.

 Once the grass is growing vigorously, it should continue to out-compete the moss, providing a regular maintenance programme is followed.